Radiant Heated Driveway Systems ― a Safe, Energy-efficient Alternative to Manual Snow Removal

 Warmzone, a leading radiant heat company, recommends ClearZone snow and ice melting systems.
 The ClearZone cable is a durable heating cable built specifically for heating driveways, sidewalks, roof deicing and other snow removal applications.
 Installing under-pavement radiant heat systems are ideal for residential and commercial properties because they increase safety dramatically by reducing the risk of people falling or cars sliding.

-ClearZone heat cable is designed to produce 30-50 watts per square foot and the system is programmable, providing a fully automated process for heating a driveway.
+ClearZone heat cable is designed to produce 30-50 watts per square foot, and the system provides a fully automated process for heating a driveway.
 This under pavement electric radiant heating system is similar to indoor floor heating systems (also available through Warmzone), yet designed to withstand the rigors of harsh outdoor environments.
 Unlike hydronic systems, which generate hot water and pump it through plastic PEX tubing, electric radiant heat systems use a line-voltage heat cable that is embedded in the concrete or asphalt, radiating heat evenly across the surface and surrounding area.
 Most electric radiant heat systems incorporate an automatic sensor that detects inclement weather and activates the system.
 Electric radiant heat tends to be more efficient, require virtually no maintenance, and heat surfaces quicker than hydronic systems.
 Additionally, a heated driveway is a tremendous investment that will enhance the value of your property.

 If your driveway needs to be replaced, keep in mind that it is best to pour concrete in warm weather.
 Warm temperatures allow the concrete to cure properly, which increases the cement's durability.
 So, if you are building a home, consider an automated snow melting system before you begin construction (and don't wait until winter hits to install your heated driveway).
-A heated driveway is easy to install, environmentally friendly, and will add safety and value to your property.
+A heated driveway is easy to customize, environmentally friendly, and will add safety and value to your property.

 Back to ARTICLES HOME